-Although nitrogen is quite stable in the atmosphere, the form of nitrogen in urine (called urea) is highly volatile.
-The urea in urine can be quickly converted to ammonia gas when exposed to air.
+The nitrogen in urine (called urea) is naturally converted to ammonia once it leaves your body.
+Ammonia is a form of nitrogen that is highly volatile, meaning it can be quickly converted to ammonia gas when exposed to air.

-To prevent ammonia volatilization from occurring, it is important to prevent the exposure of urine to air.
-This can be done through storing urine in airtight containers and incorporating urine into moist soil during fertilization.
+To prevent ammonia volatilization from occurring-and retain the nitrogen content of your urine fertilizer-it is important to prevent the exposure of urine to air.
+This can be done through storing urine in airtight containers, minimizing spraying during application, and integrating urine into the soil.